Unusual Tips to Help You Wake Up Early

 Play with your alarm clock

 Before your body adapts to early wakeups, you need to think about ways to speed up this process.
 Place your alarm clock far away from your bed: so far that you need to get up and have a walk to turn it off.
-You can also use one of the unique apps that have some creative ways to this task: for example, they do not turn off until you perform an action like writing a poem, sending a picture of you dressed up, etc.
+You can also use one of the unique apps that have some creative ways to this task: for example, they do not turn off until you act like writing a poem, sending a picture of you dressed up, etc.

 When you know why you need to wake up so early, it can become easier.
 For example, think about what you can do during the day and what you can achieve by waking up an hour earlier than usual.
 Encourage yourself with better results or more sales, anything that can motivate you and make you wait for this day to arrive.